Boring, Oregon: Education

 The first schoolhouse in Boring was the Fern Hill School, built in 1883.
 The Kelso Schoolhouse opened two years later, in 1885.
-Another four-room school house called Oregonia was built in 1904.
+Another four-room schoolhouse, Oregonia, was built in 1904.
 A 40 by 60 ft play shed was added to the school in 1918.

 Contemporarily, the community is served by the Oregon Trail and the Gresham-Barlow school districts as the community straddles the boundary between the two.
 Elementary schools in Boring include Naas Elementary and Kelso Elementary.
 Secondary schools serving Boring include Boring Middle School, Sandy High School (Oregon Trail), and Sam Barlow High School (Gresham-Barlow).
 Private schools in the area include Good Shepherd School and Hoodview Adventist School.

-Boring is also home to Oregon Trail Academy, the only public K-12 single campus International Baccalaureate school in the Northwest.
+Boring is also home to Oregon Trail Academy, the only public K–12 single campus International Baccalaureate school in the Northwest.
 The school was established as a charter school in 2010 by the Oregon Trail School District and also serves students from Gresham-Barlow.
 In 2019, the school ranked in the top 15 schools in the Portland metro area and 17th in the state.

 Students' test score performance in the public school system in Boring ranks at or above the national average in both elementary and middle school(s).